Financial planners across the country have seen salaries remain at the same level as last year, regardless of role.

 The only major city that saw a reduction in senior paraplanner salary was Perth, with its $5,000 drop bringing it closer in line with the rest of the country, though still leading the pack, at $120,000.

-According to Hays, in the year ahead, 86 per cent of organisations surveyed intend to offer pay rises, however this is lower than the high of 95 per cent last year.
+According to Hays, in the year ahead, 86 per cent of organisations surveyed intend to offer pay rises; however, this is lower than the high of 95 per cent last year.
 The value of the salary increases is also expected to drop, with a 25 per cent reduction in the number of employers planning on offering a rise of more than 3 per cent to their staff.

-“Salary is undoubtedly the most critical factor in attracting, rewarding and retaining accounting and finance professionals today with 61 per cent of employers being prepared to offer above the standard package to secure a candidate,” Hays CEO APAC, Matthew Dickason said.
+“Salary is undoubtedly the most critical factor in attracting, rewarding, and retaining accounting and finance professionals today with 61 per cent of employers being prepared to offer above the standard package to secure a candidate,” Hays CEO APAC, Matthew Dickason said.

 “But employers must also recognise that additional benefits are not just a bonus – they are a must.
-Benefits employers are offering this year to retain valuable employees include flexibility (60 per cent), professional development (46 per cent) and performance bonuses (31 per cent).”
+Benefits employers are offering this year to retain valuable employees include flexibility (60 per cent), professional development (46 per cent), and performance bonuses (31 per cent).”

 Hays added that the “hybrid debate has been settled”, with 97 per cent of organisations offering a hybrid working model, either with a set or flexible schedule.
 This doesn’t seem likely to change, with 74 per cent reporting that they don’t expect their hybrid work offering to change in the year ahead.

-On the employee side, 70 per cent of employees report that they are happy with the way that they are currently working when considering days worked remotely compared with onsite.
+On the employee side, 70 per cent of employees report that they are happy with the way they are currently working when considering days worked remotely compared with onsite.